kylielent/Methods/README.md

 and apply it to something we have already done, which is the addition game.
-This time we make it easier to write out the code because instead of copying and pasting all four rounds we just assign some code to a method call or for loop, or both, and make the quiz faster and less tedious.
+This time we make it easier to write out the code because instead of copying and pasting all four rounds we just assign some code to a method call or for loop, or both, and make the quiz faster and the code shorter.
 ```